Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --ref_fasta_folder REF_FASTA_FOLDER, -r REF_FASTA_FOLDER
-                            The path of the folder of fasta files.
+                            Path of the fasta folder.
       --mutation_table MUTATION_TABLE, -m MUTATION_TABLE
-                            The path of mutation table.
+                            Path of the mutation table which stores the mutation information between the target strain and reference strain.
       --output_format OUTPUT_FORMAT, -o OUTPUT_FORMAT
-                            Please assign the output filename and the strain which should be included in the file.
+                            Please assign the filename and the strain name which should be included in output files.
 For example:
                             FILE1:strain1_and_strain2,FILE2:strain3.
 FILE1 is a
                             output fasta file which include the information of strain1 and strain2 (import multi-strains to one file should be separated by "_and_".)
 And FILE2 is for strain3.
-The files are splitted by comma.
+The multiple output files are splitted by comma.

-- Output files
+- **Output files**

-Fasta files of target genome will be stored in ``$ANNOgesic_folder/output/target/fasta``.
+**Fasta files of target genome**: This files are stored in ``$ANNOgesic_folder/output/target/fasta``.

 annotation_transfer
 -----------

-``annotation transfer`` is the subcommand for transfering the annotation from "reference strain" to target "strain".
-In this subcommand, `RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ is integrated to achieve it.
-The similarity of "reference strain" and "target strain" should be closed enough or it will influence the final results.
-Be attation, before running RATT (annotation transfer), please run ``source $PAGIT_HOME/sourceme.pagit`` first. it will modify the path for execute RATT.
+``annotation transfer`` is the subcommand for transfering the annotation from "reference strain" to "target strain".
+To achieve this, `RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_ is integrated in ANNOgesic.
+The higher similarity between "reference strain" and "target strain" are, the more precise the perfomance is.
+Before running ``annotation transfer``, please run ``source $PAGIT_HOME/sourceme.pagit`` first. it will modify the path for executing RATT.
 If you use Dockerfile to execute ANNOgesic, the path modification can be skipped.

-- Pre-required tools and files
+- **Required tools**

 `RATT <http://www.sanger.ac.uk/resources/software/pagit/>`_.

+- **Required files**

-The genbank files of reference genome.
+**Annotation files of the reference strain**: Genbank files of the reference genome.

-The fasta files of reference genome.
+**Fasta files of the reference strain**

-The fasta files of target genome.
+**Fasta files of the target strain**

-- Arguments
+- **Arguments**

 ::